Get in Touch

 Recovering from a Broken System

-• Handling incompatibility with old user configurations
+• Handling incompatibilities with legacy user configurations

-• Resolving overlapping files in different packages
+• Resolving conflicts from overlapping files in different packages

-• Fixing broken package scripts
+• Repairing broken package scripts

-• Recovering package selection data
+• Restoring package selection data

 Tips for Package Management